 Why Choose an Adjustable-Rate Mortgage?

-But all adjustable-rate mortgages carry risk as the payments can change, sometimes sharply if the timing isn’t right.
-Learn more about all the advantages of adjustable-rate mortgages.
+Keep in mind that all adjustable-rate mortgages carry risk as the monthly payments can change, sometimes sharply if the timing isn’t right.

-All that said, make an interest rate plan before you purchase a property.
-Decide what you want to do with the home in the next five years, and from there, you’ll be able to decide if an adjustable-rate mortgage is right for you.
+Decide what you want to do with the home over the next five years, and from there, you’ll be able to decide if an adjustable-rate mortgage is right for you.